Ways To Make Your Website ADA-Compliant

 You might build a website that is broadly accessible but forget to run accessibility checks on external material.

 This is one of the places many websites fail accessibility testing.
-If you rely on PDFs or forms as part of your business model, you must ensure assistive technology can read them before linking to them.
+If you rely on PDFs or online forms as part of your business model, you must ensure assistive technology can read them before linking to them.

 Otherwise, it doesn’t matter how accessible the website is because a prospective customer cannot engage with the information you want to share.